-This is an open piece dedicated to those building the new layers of infrastructure in web3.
-View it as an open letter, if you will.
+An open letter to those building the new layers of infrastructure in web3.

 Revisiting crypto’s genesis